 Conference Theme and Topics

 Specific Activities: Posters, Tutorials, Workshops and Exhibition and Business Session

-The general theme of the conference is “Linking research information across data spaces”, emphasising the need for using the ever more widespread CRIS implementation to ensure smooth and effective mechanisms for research information exchange and aggregation.
+The general theme of the conference is “Emerging trends for international collaboration in the CRIS domain”, emphasising the opportunities posed by collaborative initiatives like the CRISCROS WG to discuss and learn from best practices in research information management adopted by fellow projects.
+The event will also aim to bring together complementary takes on the same area of activity currently being implemented in slightly different ways across countriesy, with the ultimate goal of using the ever more widespread CRIS implementation to ensure smooth and effective mechanisms for research information exchange and aggregation.
 From Open Science implementation to business intelligence through research assessment, such interoperability mechanisms offer opportunities to improve the research information management processes in many different domains..

 Current Research Information Systems (CRIS) play a pivotal role in this respect as they hold a vast set of interlinked pieces of information (metadata) about virtually all aspects and objects of research.
 However, not all systems hold the same information profiles, so any best practice examples for harmonisation efforts in this regard should be much welcome.

-Following the cancellation of our CRIS2020 conference last year, we invite the interested audience in this 15th International Conference on Current Research Information Systems to bring forward and discuss ideas, solutions and experiences related to both the central theme and more generally to the present role and position of CRIS, and to report on relevant developments going on at a local, national or international level.
+Following the return to on-site events at our CRIS2022 Conference in Dubrovnik, we invite the interested audience in this 16th International Conference on Current Research Information Systems to bring forward and discuss ideas, solutions and experiences related to both the central theme and more generally to the present role and position of CRIS, and to report on relevant developments going on at a local, national or international level.

 Conference topics include but are not limited to: